Aether Song

 Well then, how about my memories?
 If anything those could be said to be mine right?
 No other would have the same memories as I even of the same events.
 This is true however, time will rob you of your memories and death itself will surely take them all.

 And here we come to one of my ‘beefs’ with religion.
 In religion I do not even have the small consolation of my decisions being truly mine.
 The all-powerful, anthropomorphic deity could negate any and all of them at whim.
 Likely it could erase me from the time stream itself if it chose to do so and this is true of all humans.
 Our bad decisions can be erased by this being if benevolent, and any good decisions would be a pale reflection of our infinitely superior creator.
 They count for nothing as the future was decided before we were created.
 In this view we are in a state of perpetual childhood.
 We will never ever grow up.
-Perhaps our species is a long way from maturity, but I for one would like to see us reach it.
-And once that maturity was reached we could say that it was truly ours.
+Perhaps our species is a long way from maturity, but I for one would like to see us reach it (although of course I will be long dead before that ever happens if it does).
+Once that maturity was reached we could say with pride that it was truly ours.

 Wednesday, September 06, 2006